superguaricho/foxdot-mode/README.md

 If you hearded the sound, you can continue.

 Open a file with .foxdot extension.
-Type:
+Type "Control c Control s" (foxdot-sc3-foxdot-start), or:

     Alt+x foxdot ENTER